wp-plugins/ofeatures-customer-service/readme.txt

 Once you are logged into the Support Panel, on the left hand side there is a tab with Chat requests, in which you will see all chats.
 When you open the Support Panel, the chat dialogue box will appear with all active chats.
 You can talk with your visitors  in the dialogue box or assign the chat to another user.
 In the first column you can see the chat conversation by clicking the chat icon.
 In case the chat is offline, you can reply to the request and see more details.
 Among others, details include when it started and ended, customer e-mail, feedback satisfaction and comment, whether the chat is offline or not, language and assigned user.
 In the next column you will see the user assigned to the chosen chat request.
 The third column shows when the chat conversation started.
 There is an option to mark the chat conversation as ended by clicking “Mark as ended”.
 Lastly, you can check the duration of the chat conversation and easily view the history of the request by clicking the “Request History” button.

+* How To Configure

+In “Basic Settings” of the Live Chat, enabled responsiveness makes sure that the live chat looks good on mobile as well as on desktop devices.
+You can decide whether the chat is active or not.
+If your live chat is  not active more than 3 days in a month, your account will not be charged for the given month.
+Display mode gives you the possibility of changing the way your Real-time Chat will be shown on your website - it can be in a button or form mode.
+On the bottom right hand corner, there is a preview of your chat.
+In “Chat Settings” you can establish your working hours in which users can chat with you.
+If someone tries to contact you out of the working hours, they will be shown the offline chat contact form.
+There is an option to upload a company logo, which will be viewed by your customer.
+Branding will be shown in the further conversation on the offline chat form.
+Style setting are available in the “Theme” tab.
+Choose from a list of 13 predefined themes to match the Real-time Chat to your website style.
+More customizing is available through the CSS editor.
+For customers that live internationally, changing language settings is possible.
+You can add an unlimited amount of language version for Live Chat.
+Go to the “Team” tab to determine which employee has the option of answering requests of customers/visitors.
+In the “About” tab you can check your monthly cost of Live Chat.

 = Support Ticket System =

 The Support Ticket System allows you to create, update and resolve reported customer issues.The ticket may be created by a customer or for a customer by one of the Support Team members.